yakworks/gorm-tools/docs/working-with-queries.md

-Gorm-tools provides a convenient way for iterating over records which correspond to a given SQL request.
+Gorm-tools provides a convenient way for iterating over records which correspond to a given SQL query.

+## ScrollableQuery
 See [ScrollableQuery](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/gorm/tools/jdbc/ScrollableQuery.groovy)

 ### Execute a closure for each record